Chart Color Schemes

 Residential development activity is lower than average in Longreach according to AreaSearch's national comparison of local real estate markets

-This year, $1.8 million in commercial approvals have been registered, demonstrating the area's residential nature.
-Compared to the Rest of Qld, Longreach shows moderately higher building activity, 14.0% above the regional average per person over the five-year period, while maintaining good buyer choice and supporting existing property values.
-However, this activity is under the national average, suggesting the area's established nature and potential planning limitations.
-Recent construction comprises 62.0% standalone homes and 38.0% attached dwellings, marking a significant departure from existing housing patterns (currently 90.0% houses), possibly due to diminishing developable land availability and evolving lifestyle preferences.
-Longreach reflects a low density area with around 321 people per approval.
+This financial year has seen $1.8 million in commercial approvals registered, reflecting the area's residential nature.
+Compared to the rest of Queensland, Longreach shows moderately higher building activity, being 14.0% above the regional average per person over the five-year period.
+However, this activity remains below the national average, suggesting the area's established nature and potential planning limitations.
+Recent construction comprises 62.0% standalone homes and 38.0% attached dwellings, marking a significant shift from existing housing patterns, which are currently 90.0% houses.
+This change may indicate diminishing developable land availability and a response to evolving lifestyle preferences and housing affordability needs.

 Frequently Asked Questions - Development